kagisearch/kagi-docs/docs/kagi/community-addons/index.md

 ## Apple Shortcuts

-[Summarize URL](https://www.icloud.com/shortcuts/8d2668c84ad34203b47c519e066ce205): Summarize any URL using the Share Sheet or your Clipboard on your iPhone, iPad or Mac (Note: The link only works in Safari due to restrictions imposed by Apple) - Credits to [Sean Chou](https://twitter.com/sychou)
+[Summarize URL](https://www.icloud.com/shortcuts/8d2668c84ad34203b47c519e066ce205): Summarize any URL using the Share Sheet or your Clipboard on your iPhone, iPad or Mac - Credits to [Sean Chou](https://twitter.com/sychou)